Explore health content from A to Z.

 I need information about...

-The heart is divided into four chambers.
-The two upper chambers are called atria and the two lower chambers are called ventricles.
-The heart contains four valves.
+The heart is divided into 4 chambers.
+The 2 upper chambers are called atria and the 2 lower chambers are called ventricles.
+The heart contains 4 valves.
 The valves open and close to keep blood flowing forward through the heart.
 An atrioventricular (AV) canal defect is a large hole in the center of the heart.
 It’s caused by the following problems with heart structure:

 When all of these heart problems are present, the AV canal defect is considered “complete.”
 The doctor can tell you more about your child’s heart and the exact defects he or she has.
-An AV canal defect can lead to certain heart problems over time.
-But, it can often be treated.
+An AV canal defect can usually be treated.

 An AV canal defect is a congenital heart defect.
 This means it’s a problem with the heart’s structure that your child was born with.
 The exact cause is unknown.
 Children with Down syndrome (trisomy 21) are at higher risk of having this heart defect.

 Blood normally flows from chamber to chamber in one direction through the left and right sides of the heart.
 With an AV canal defect, blood flows through the ASD and VSD from the left side of the heart to the right side.
 This is called a left-to-right shunt.
-It causes more blood than normal to enter the right side of the heart.
-As a result, more blood than normal has to be pumped to the lungs.
+It causes more blood than normal to pass through the right side of the heart.
+It causes the left side of the heart to become enlarged (dilated).
+More blood than normal has to be pumped to the lungs.
 Over time, the extra blood flow causes the lungs to become filled with extra blood and fluid.
 This leads to a condition called congestive heart failure (CHF).
 Problems can also occur with the single AV valve.
-Because it’s malformed, blood may leak backward from the ventricles to the atria (valve insufficiency or regurgitation).
-This causes the heart to work even harder.
+Because it's malformed, blood may leak backward from the ventricles to the atria (valve insufficiency or regurgitation).
+This causes the heart to need to work even harder.

 Children with an AV canal defect usually have symptoms of CHF in infancy.
 These include: